Corysia/vite-project/README.md

 where `vite-project` is whatever you named your project.

 The `npm run dev` command starts the project.
-If you press `o`, your browser will open to your project, hosted locally on your machine.
-If you press `q`, the project will close.uit
+If you press `o` and then `enter`, your browser will open to your project, hosted locally on your machine.
+If you press `q` and then `enter`, the project will close it.

+#### Iterative Development

+You can edit your source while the project is running.
+Occasionally, you will need to either refresh your browser or restart the server.
+But for the most part, you can start the server and see your changes update instantly in the browser each time you save the file.

 #### Remove boilerplate code